Bioethics: Islamic bioethics

 Bioethics in the realm of Islam differs from Western bioethics, but they share some similar perspectives viewpoints as well.
 Western bioethics is focused on rights, especially individual rights.
 Islamic bioethics focuses more on religious duties and obligations, such as seeking treatment and preserving life.
-Islamic bioethics is heavily influenced and connected to the teachings of the Qur'an as well as the teachings of Prophet Muhammad.
+Islamic bioethics is heavily influenced and connected to the teachings of the Qur'an as well as the teachings of Muhammad.
 These influences essentially make it an extension of Shariah or Islamic Law.
 In Islamic bioethics, passages from the Qur'an are often used to validate various medical practices.
 For example, a passage from the Qur'an states "whosoever killeth a human being ... it shall be as if he had killed all humankind, and whosoever saveth the life of one, it shall be as if he saved the life of all humankind."
 This excerpt can be used to encourage using medicine and medical practices to save lives, but can also be looked at as a protest against euthanasia and assisted suicide.
 A high value and worth are placed on human life in Islam, and in turn, human life is deeply valued in the practice of Islamic bioethics as well.
 Muslims believe all human life, even one of poor quality, needs to be given appreciation and must be cared for and conserved.

 The Islamic education on sensible problems associated to existence in normal and human lifestyles in unique can be sought in Islamic bioethics.
-As we will see later, due to the fact of interconnectedness of the Islamic regulation and the Islamic ethics, the Islamic bioethics has to reflect onconsideration on necessities of the Islamic regulation (Shari‘ah) in addition to ethical considerations.
+As we will see later, due to the fact of interconnectedness of the Islamic regulation and the Islamic ethics, the Islamic bioethics has to reflect on consideration on necessities of the Islamic regulation (Shari‘ah) in addition to ethical considerations.

 To react to new technological and medical advancements, informed Islamic jurists regularly will hold conferences to discuss new bioethical issues and come to an agreement on where they stand on the issue from an Islamic perspective.
 This allows Islamic bioethics to stay pliable and responsive to new advancements in medicine.
 The standpoints taken by Islamic jurists on bioethical issues are not always unanimous decisions and at times may differ.
 There is much diversity among Muslims varying from country to country, and the different degrees to which they adhere by Shariah.
 Differences and disagreements in regards to jurisprudence, theology, and ethics between the two main branches of Islam, Sunni, and Shia, lead to differences in the methods and ways in which Islamic bioethics is practiced throughout the Islamic world.
 An area where there is a lack of consensus is brain death.
 The Organization of Islamic Conferences Islamic Fiqh Academy (OIC-IFA) holds the view that brain death is equivalent to cardiopulmonary death, and acknowledges brain death in an individual as the individual being deceased.
 On the contrary, the Islamic Organization of Medical Sciences (IOMS) states that brain death is an "intermediate state between life and death" and does not acknowledge a brain dead individual as being deceased.